Note: This training was originally offered in a semester format in 2017.

 We recommend that a team of lay leaders (and your minister, if you have one) take this training together and use the exercises and apply the discussion questions for your own congregation’s situation.

-Instructor: Rev. Megan Foley serves on the Central East Region staff as Regional Lead.
-She has a passion for working with smaller congregations.
+Rev. Dr. Megan Foley serves as Regional Lead for the Central East Region staff.
 Before joining regional staff she served for six years as the minister of the Sugarloaf Congregation of Unitarian Universalists in Germantown, Maryland.
-Megan holds a Master of Divinity degree from Wesley Theological Seminary in Washington, D.C., and an M.A. in Sociology from the University of Connecticut in Storrs.
+Megan holds a Doctor of Ministry in Public Theology degree from Drew University, holds a Master of Divinity degree from Wesley Theological Seminary in Washington, D.C., and an M.A. in Sociology from the University of Connecticut at Storrs.
+She was born in Oakland, California, and lived around the world before coming to live in Silver Spring with her husband, Neil and their two sons in 2002.
+She brings expertise in small congregational life and focused ministries to the regional team.